 Credit: Frank Micelotta/Getty Images

-Cobain fit reluctantly into the role of "icon" -- just as he never got quite used to Nirvana's stratospheric success, particularly in the wake of their second album "Nevermind."
+The band's popularity soared with their second album "Nevermind."
 Released in September 1991, the record had sold over 1 million copies in the US by the end of that year.
-In 1992, it rose from No. 6 on the Billboard 200, replacing Michael Jackson's Dangerous in the No. 1 slot.
-In total, the album has spent 435 weeks on the Billboard 200 -- and it's still there.
+In 1992, it reached the No.1 slot on the Billboard 200 -- and has spent 472 weeks on the chart.

 "MTV Unplugged in New York" also reached No.1 soon after its release in 1994.